pxw-paul/pxw-debug/README.md

 Macro            | Description
 :-----           | :---------
 DEBUG(message)   | Record the given message to the debug log.
+DEBUGTEXT(text)  | Record the given text to the debug log.
+Text can contain {variables}.
 DEBUGMethodBegin | Record the the start of the current method to the debug log.
 DEBUGMethodEnd   | Record the the end of the current method to the debug log.
 DEBUGStack       | Record the stack to the debug log.